ocrmypdf/OCRmyPDF/docs/introduction.rst

 OCRmyPDF is limited by the Tesseract OCR engine.
 As such it experiences these limitations, as do any other programs that rely on Tesseract:

-* The OCR is not as accurate quality as commercial solutions such as Abbyy.
+* The OCR is not as accurate as commercial solutions such as Abbyy.
 * It is not capable of recognizing handwriting.
-* It may report OCR text as gibberish.
+* It may find gibberish and report this as OCR output.
+* If a document contains languages outside of those given in the ``-l LANG`` arguments, results may be poor.
 * It is not always good at analyzing the natural reading order of documents.
 For example, it may fail to recognize that a document contains two columns and join text across the columns.
 * Poor quality scans may produce poor quality OCR.
 Garbage in, garbage out.

 OCRmyPDF is also limited by the PDF specification:

 * PDF encodes the position of text glyphs but does not encode document structure.
-There is no markup that divides a document in sections, paragraphs, sentences, or even words.
+There is no markup that divides a document in sections, paragraphs, sentences, or even words (since blank spaces are not represented).
 As such all elements of document structure including the spaces between words must be derived heuristically.
 Some PDF viewers do a better job of this than others.

 Ghostscript also imposes some limitations:

 * PDFs containing JBIG2-encoded content will be converted to CCITT Group4 encoding, which has lower compression ratios, if Ghostscript PDF/A is enabled.

+OCRmyPDF is currently not designed to be used as a Python API; it is designed to be run as a command line tool. ``import ocrmypf`` currently attempts to process the command line on ``sys.argv`` at import time so it has side effects that will interfere with its use as a package.
+The API it presents should not be considered stable.